lwcvl/khatt/README.md

 - Run `python bootstrap.py`
 - Follow the instructions of the script: setting up a virtual environment, creating the database, creating a superuser
 - Enable your virtual environment (in the typical case, by running `source activate .env`)
-- Run `pip install -r requirements.txt`.
-This will take a while.
 - Navigate to `{name-of-topdirectory}`
-- Run `yarn install`.
-This will take a while.
+- Run `yarn`.
+This will install all frontend and backend dependencies.
+Grab a cup of coffee, tea or other beverage of your choice.
 - Run `yarn start`.
 This will start the server.
 - Open your browser.
 At `localhost:8000`, you should be able to see the application.
 - As there are no books in the database yet, create them.
 Navigate to `localhost:8000/api/books/` (NB: don't omit the last slash!)